Ladies-Storm-Hackathons/GHC-Scholarships/README.md

-Please note that the companies listed are from corporate sponsors which still host a certain number of spaces/tickets for students.
-As it stands, regular student sign ups have a waitlist and unless you get off the waitlist, sponsorships from corporate sponsors are technically the only other way to guarantee space at GHC 2015.

-But keep trying.
-Don't lose hope.
-You are awesome.

-# GHC-Scholarships (2015)
+# GHC-Scholarships

-Comprehensive list of student scholarships for the Grace Hopper Conference in October 2015.
+Comprehensive list of student scholarships for the Grace Hopper Celebartion for Women in Computing held every October.

 To add to this, send a pull request or email freialisa@gmail.com.
 This list aims to cover all relevant scholarships, even if they  apply to specific sub groups